 Healthcare.
 Appointment reminders, pre-call intake, post-visit follow-up, benefits verification.
 HIPAA-audited vendors only; BAAs non-negotiable.
 Tele-health platforms see 60–70% cost-per-call reduction.

 Financial services.
-Inbound account status, collections (heavily regulated), mortgage intake, insurance claims first-notice-of-loss.
-Recording rules, PCI for card data, state-level consumer-protection layers.
+Inbound account status, collections (heavily regulated), mortgage intake, insurance first-notice-of-loss.
+Recording rules, PCI for card data, and state consumer-protection layers all apply.

 EdTech and LMS.
 Enrollment, course advising, exam scheduling, attendance.
-Low regulatory overhead; high multilingual requirement.
-Good fit for Vapi or Retell if volume is moderate.
+Low regulatory overhead, high multilingual requirement — a good fit for Vapi or Retell at moderate volume, and the world we know well from platforms like BrainCert.

 Logistics and field service.
-Dispatch confirmation, appointment windows, reschedule, cancellations.
-High tool-calling volume against dispatch systems; real-time calendar is the critical integration.
+Dispatch confirmation, appointment windows, reschedules, cancellations.
+High tool-calling volume against dispatch systems; the real-time calendar is the critical integration.

 Real estate.
-Lead qualification, showing-scheduling, tenant screening.
-Outbound-heavy, so TCPA exposure matters more than in most verticals.
+Lead qualification, showing scheduling, tenant screening.
+Outbound-heavy, so TCPA exposure matters more here than in most verticals.

 Retail and e-commerce.
-Order status, returns, post-purchase upsell.
-Often delivered as omnichannel (voice + SMS + chat) — one reason platforms with multichannel surfaces (Twilio, Intercom Fin, Zendesk’s AI agents) win this segment.
+Order status, returns, post-purchase upsell — often delivered omnichannel (voice + SMS + chat), one reason platforms with multichannel surfaces (Twilio, Zendesk AI agents) win this segment.

 A 12-week deployment playbook